The Eight Principals Of Project Management

 Projects operate in a VUCA environment.
-VUCA represents volatile, uncertain, complex and ambiguous.
+VUCA represents volatile, uncertain, complex, and ambiguous.
 A VUCA environment results in changing priorities and needs.
 Change management offers a systematic way to prepare and navigate a complex environment.

 One way to manage change in a project is by maintaining flexibility with the project plan and making a course correction as soon as possible.
-Another way to manage change is to make provision for it in the risk management plan.
+Another way to manage change is to make provisions for it in the risk management plan.
 Based on experience, changes can be anticipated, and appropriate responses planned and implemented when a need arises.

 Principle 8: Measurement and Accountability

 When discussing any project, the saying “what gets measured gets done” is accurate.
 At the start of the project, the measures for success are defined for the project and the project team.
-The degree to which the project and the project team meets the criteria defines the level of success of the project.
-It is critical to creating checkpoints in the form of milestones throughout the project to measure success continually.
+The degree to which the project and the project team meet the criteria defines the level of success of the project.
+It is critical to create checkpoints in the form of milestones throughout the project to measure success continually.
 Some likely measures of success include: